TomasOyh/kobe---edge-city-lanna-hackathon/README.md

 ## External Resources

-This project leverages the power of the Solana blockchain to generate, compile, and deploy smart contracts using the Rust language quickly, securely, and efficiently.
+This project leverages the power of the Arbitrum blockchain to generate, compile, and deploy smart contracts using the Rust language quickly, securely, and efficiently.

 ## User Conversations Data

 We are committed to protecting user data.
 All information generated in conversations is handled securely and will never be shared.
-# Kobe-Solana-main-2